“But like all good rebels, the dandelions are irrepressible.”

 While I adore dandelion leaf pesto and consider dandelion flower wine to be a delicious burst of flavored sunshine, I would have to say that drinking dandelion tea with roasted dandelion root is my favorite way to enjoy this plant.

-Besides being yummy, dandelion root is packed with nutrients and minerals and is frequently used by herbalists for a myriad of health benefits.
+Besides being yummy, dandelion root is full of nutrients and minerals, and herbalists frequently use it for a myriad of health benefits.
 Here’s a look at some of the specific ways dandelion root is beneficial.

 Dandelion roots are high in a starchy substance called inulin.
-Inulin is not digested by humans, but when eaten it passes to the colon where it provides foods and nutrients for healthy gut flora.
+Humans can’t digest inulin, but you eat it it passes to the colon where it provides foods and nutrients for healthy gut flora.
 Many pro-biotic formulas now boast that they also contain pre-biotics like inulin.
 With dandelion roots you can avoid pills and let your food be your medicine.

 Herbalists have long relied on the simple dandelion root for improved liver health.
 Because our livers are involved in many physiological functions, this means that dandelion can be used for a lot of different ailments.